beesbuddy/beesbuddy-worker/README.md

 Application responsible for dispatching messages from MQTT to time series database and WS

-## Hot to generate swagger documentation
+## How to generate swagger documentation

 First of all you need to install swaggo with: